Vander Sanden, Bernard P. "Bernie"

 Survivors include his wife, Joy of Columbus; three children, Rhonda (Bill) Carroll of Estacada, Ore., Patrick (Kristin) Vander Sanden of Columbus, and Michael (Missy) Vander Sanden of Fond Du Lac; one sister, Catherine Ballweg of Columbus; nine grandchildren, Andrew, Jamie and Kasey Reese, Grace and Trent Vander Sanden, and Maggie, Jack, Will and Sam Vander Sanden; and other relatives and friends, including his special dog, Dolly.
 He was preceded in death by his parents; and two brothers, David and Gerald.

-A Mass of Christian Burial will be held at 12 p.m., with visitation beginning at 10 a.m., on Monday, Dec.
-6, at ST. JEROME'S CATHOLIC CHURCH, Columbus.
-The Rev. Grant Thies will officiate.
-Interment will be in St. Jerome's Catholic Cemetery, with full military honors.
+A Mass of Christian Burial was held at 12 p.m., with visitation beginning at 10 a.m., on Monday, Dec.
+6, at St. Jerome's Catholic Church, Columbus.
+The Rev. Grant Thies officiated.
+Interment was in St. Jerome's Catholic Cemetery, with full military honors.
 Memorials may be directed to St. Jerome's Parish or Prairie Ridge Health Foundation.
 A special thank you to the doctors, nurses and staff of the ICU and ER at Prairie Ridge Health, as well as to Father Grant Thies for his spiritual guidance.
 Please share your online condolences at jensenfuneralandcremation.com.

 Jensen Funeral & Cremation – Columbus